 The agency should give you a work schedule that lists work days, holidays, and semester breaks.
 You should be able to know exactly what your schedule is upfront if you want or need to take time off.

 Some hiring agencies offer their employees health insurance.
-Although healthcare is relatively affordable out-of-pocket and there are many insurance companies to choose from, it’s convenient to have coverage right at your fingertips.
+Healthcare is relatively affordable out-of-pocket and there are many insurance companies to choose from.
+However, it’s convenient to have coverage right at your fingertips.

 Pays for Traveling Expenses

-While we aren’t aware of the perfect hiring agency that covers everything we’ve mentioned above, here are some that come close.
+While we aren’t aware of the perfect hiring agency that covers everything we’ve mentioned above, we do have a few in mind that come close.

 Keep in mind, a hiring agency should meet the minimum requirements of finding you a job; providing the correct paperwork for your Non Immigrant Business Visa, Work Permit, and extension; and always paying you in full.